 Singing is not an exception.

-When you start observing and implementing their style and attitude and lifestyle which are the core ingredient of becoming successful in singing, you will see the change in your singing just in a few days, and also ready to find your own ways – differ from them.
+When you start observing and implementing their style and attitude and lifestyle which are the core ingredient of becoming successful in singing, you will see the change in your singing just in a few days, and also be ready to find your own ways – to differ from them.

 Be with me, I will show you how you can find your own ways, in singing.

 The first task you need to complete is recognizing who you want to copy.